AlexH-HankIT/phpietadmin-gui/README.md

         - [ ] Stop/Reboot/Logout
     - [ ] Support for live resizing of targets (with workaround, since iet doesn't support)
     - [ ] Prevent iqn and objects from having whitespaces
+    - [ ] Delete Services/Add menu (Allow only a few services)
+    - [ ] Delete the "Detach/delete lun" functions

 * Misc
     - [ ] Create development branch after release of v0.6 (master should be stable)